chriskyfung/chriskyfung.github.io/about.md

 * * *

 I am also a maker and the founder of a local community, called [Craftweeks](https://www.craftweeks.com).
 You may also visit www.craftweeks.com and [the YouTube channel](http://youtube.craftweeks.com), if you're interested in designing and making things.

+## Vision

+Computer programming is one important ability necessary for scientific research.
+It is not only useful in data analytics and simulations, but also helpful to automate and streamline our daily and research tasks.

+I hope all of us can share ideas, codes, tips here, and collaborate to make our programming tasks easier soon.